Skip to main content

 Overview

-Christina Leonard, APRN, DNP, FNP-C, CNL is a family nurse practitioner and assistant professor who teaches in the Accelerated Bachelors in Nursing (ABSN) program at Duke school of Nursing.
+Christina Leonard, APRN, DNP, FNP-C, CNL is a family nurse practitioner, associate professor and Family Nurse Practitioner Director who teaches in the pre-licensure and MSN programs at Duke school of Nursing.
+She is also the Assistant Director for the Interprofessional Education and Practice Center (IPEC) at Duke University.
 She received her BA in English and Psychology and then returned as an ABSN student to attain a bachelor’s degree in Nursing from George Mason University.
 She later received her MSN in Nursing Education from George Mason University.
 Christina’s passion for providing direct patient care led her to return for her Post-Master’s Family Nurse Practitioner certificate in 2012 from the University of North Carolina at Chapel Hill.
 She later became certified as Clinical Nurse Leader.
 She completed her DNP at East Carolina University in 2018.
 Throughout her career, Christina has worked on several initiatives to advance interprofessional collaboration and learning.
 Christina has practiced since 2012 as a Nurse Practitioner in inpatient cardiology at Wake Med Health and Hospitals.
 Her teaching and research interests include cardiology, adult health, innovations in education, and expanding IPE opportunities.

 Current Appointments & Affiliations